 Do your research

 Once you have decided on the type of service that you are most interested in pursuing, do plenty of research before you depart.
 Go the extra mile by learning about the community that you are going to work with.
 Learn about their customs, their food, their language and anything else that you can think of.
-As with any type of travelling that you do, the locals will admire your efforts to no end!
+As with any type of traveling that you do, the locals will admire your efforts to no end!
 Pre-departure research about particular issues will also give you a deeper understanding of the root of the problem and the ways that you can continue to stay involved long after you have finished your service project.

 Learning the lingo

 Combining foreign language studies with your service work is an awesome way to truly integrate yourself into the communities that you are helping.
 It is one of the sincerest and most beautiful ways to learn about people and their lives in the communities where you will volunteer.
 It’s also a fantastic way to improve your foreign language skills or to get a crash course in a whole new language that you might otherwise not have had the opportunity to learn.

 Remember that travel journal that you asked for as a stocking stuffer?
 Well, now it’s time to bust it out and put it to good use!
 Write, write, write.
 You will encounter so many new and incredible experiences every single day during your service project and you will not want to forget a moment.
 It’s also a great way to reflect upon the circumstances that you are seeing firsthand and for you and your fellow volunteers to brainstorm innovative solutions for how to continue to improve the service work that you are doing.